Follow Us |Facebook

 Orland Park Kidnapping Lawyer

-Joliet Criminal Defense Lawyer for Aggravated Kidnapping and Unlawful Restraint
+Lawyer for Aggravated Kidnapping and Unlawful Restraint in Orland Park, IL

-With Kidnapping, the state must prove that the person who is alleged to have kidnapped another did so with knowledge of what they were doing and that the individual intended to secretly confine the victim; or induced another to come with him or her with the intent to secretly confine that person.
-Charges of Kidnapping can be brought whether the victim is a child or adult.
-If a child is involved, the consent of the parent to confine the child will defeat charges of Kidnapping.
-However, if the parent initially consented, then at some point withdrew consent, Kidnapping charges would be proper.
+With kidnapping, the state must prove that the person who is alleged to have kidnapped someone did so with knowledge of what they were doing.
+They must have intended to secretly confine the victim, or they must have induced the victim to come with them with the intent to secretly confine that person.
+Charges of Kidnapping can be brought whether the alleged victim is a child or adult.
+If a child is involved, the consent of the parent to confine the child may be a defense against charges of kidnapping.
+However, if the parent initially consented, then at some point withdrew consent, a person could be charged with kidnapping.
 This is often the case with separated parents.
-One parent will grant the other parent authority to allow the child to be taken for a brief time for visitation.
-Failure for the parent to return the child after the period of visitation ends can qualify as Kidnapping.
+One parent may grant the other parent authority to allow the child to be taken for a brief time for visitation.
+Failure of the parent to return the child after the period of visitation ends can qualify as Kidnapping.

 Aggravated Kidnapping

-Aggravated Kidnapping involves ordinary Kidnapping with the addition of several other factors that increase the punishment if a person is found guilty.
-If the kidnapping involves the use of a weapon, the sentences dramatically increase.
+Certain factors may increase the penalties that will apply in cases involving accusations of kidnapping.
+If the kidnapping allegedly involved the use of a weapon, the sentence will dramatically increase.
 Additionally, non-violent actions taken in the course of the kidnapping may allow for greater punishment.
-For instance, if the kidnapper intends on holding the victim for ransom, that could allow that person to be charged and convicted of Aggravated Kidnapping.
-When a deadly weapon, especially a firearm, is used, an individual can expect to face a very long prison sentence if found guilty of Aggravated Kidnapping.
+For instance, if the kidnapper allegedly intended to hold the victim for ransom, they could be charged and convicted of Aggravated Kidnapping.
+When a deadly weapon, especially a firearm, was allgedly used, a person can expect to face a very long prison sentence if they are found guilty.

 Unlawful Restraint

-In order for the state to prove their charge of Unlawful Restraint, the state must prove that the individual charged knew or should have known he or she was restraining someone.
-The restraint must be against the individual's will.
-If the individual consented to be restrained, or was capable of leaving an area when he or she desired but chose not to, no crime has been committed.
-Additionally, the Unlawful Restraint must not be supported by legal authority.
-If a police officer arrests an individual because he or she genuinely believed that person committed a crime, the police officer cannot be convicted of Unlawful Restraint because the officer has legal authority to restrain an individual
+This offense may apply if a person allegedly held or confined someone against their will.
+In order for the state to prove a charge of unlawful restraint, the state must prove that the person knew or should have known they were restraining someone.
+The restraint must be against the person's will.
+If the person consented to be restrained or was capable of leaving an area when they desired but chose not to, no crime has been committed.
+Additionally, an action is not unlawful restraint if it was supported by legal authority.
+If a police officer arrests a person because the officer genuinely believed that person committed a crime, the police officer cannot be convicted of unlawful restraint, because the officer has legal authority to restrain a person.

 Contact Our Will County Kidnapping Defense Attorney